 Given that, in common with other SEBs for the North American market, the Sun Bugs were well documented from the point of sales literature it is perhaps surprising that there appears to be some lack of clarity and some uncertainty still about the production details of them.

 The Volkswagen “S” list (“Sonderverkaufsaktion” or “Sonderaktion” meaning , literally, “Special sales deal” and “Promotions” respectively) includes the Sun Bug Sales Campaign as S 736: Sonderaktion *Sonnenkäfer* for the USA and Canada.
-There is a possibility also that some of the vehicles delivered within the overall Sun Bug Sales Campaign may have been drawn from S 723: Sonderaktion für USA.
+As that list however specifically refers to the 1303:133 and 153 models only it is not clear what the “S” designation of the 117 model was.

 There is a further twist that clouds the authentication of genuine Sun Bugs and that is a fundamental one: the paint colour.
-It was originally understood that all Sun Bugs, from both Emden and Osnabruck, were painted Hellas-metallic.
+It was originally understood that all Sun Bugs were painted Hellas-metallic.
 A colour spanning the three Volkswagen model years 1973-75 as L98C.

 Evidence of Sun Bug paint colours: